Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-13.md

 ### Success End Condition

-A report is available
+A report of the population of people living in cities, and people not living in cities in each continent is available

-### Failed End Condition

-No report is produced.

 ### Primary Actor

-HR Advisor
+Group 7

 ### Trigger